archanpatkar/ChurchEncodings/README.md

 # ChurchEncodings
-### Church encoding is a means of representing data and operators in the lambda calculus.
+### Church encoding is a means of modeling data and operators in the lambda calculus.